I Like to Move It

 "I Like to Move It" is a song by American solo project Reel 2 Real (Erick Morillo), featuring ragga vocals by Trinidad and Tobago rapper The Mad Stuntman (Mark Quashie).
-Released in 1993, as the second single from their debut album, Move It!
+Released by Strictly Rhythm in October 1993 as the second single from the project's debut album, Move It!
 (1994), it appeared on the US Billboard Hot 100 chart in 1994, peaking at number 89, and reached number five on the UK Singles Chart the same year.
 It was a number-one hit in Belgium, France, the Netherlands, and Zimbabwe.
 On the Billboard Dance Club Play chart, it peaked at number eight.

-On the second International Dance Awards in 1995, it won an award in the category for Best Tune of the Year.
+At the second International Dance Awards in 1995, it won the award for Best Tune of the Year.
+Its music video was directed by Craig K. McCall and filmed in New York City.

 The song was adapted in a Spanish version by Dominican merengue-house duo Sandy & Papo, as "Mueve, mueve", in 1995.
 In 2021, it was reworked in a remix version by Tunisian DJ-producer duo, Outrage and Spanish DJ and vocalist Alejandro under the title, "Move It".

+Background and release

+Trinidadian-born American singer-songwriter The Mad Stuntman (a.k.a.
+Mark Quashie) took his moniker from the 1980s action/adventure television program The Fall Guy.
+He was introduced to Colombian-American producer/DJ Erick Morillo by Panamanian reggae artist El General.
+Morillo was looking for an act to be featured on his upcoming single "Go on Move" and to ultimately join him on tour as a group.
+"Go on Move" peaked at number six on the US Billboard Dance Club Play chart, which began Reel 2 Real featuring The Mad Stuntman's ascent into popular mainstream music.
+Morillo made a new track and Quashie wrote the lyrics for it.
+He has said that "I Like to Move It" is an anthem song for women, telling them that they are beautiful without using any makeup, and that it took him five minutes to write the lyrics.

+In studio Morillo told Quashie to go into the vocal booth and try to come up with hooks.
+He tried different hooks and kept on repeating the line I Like to Move It, Move It, using the deep voice, while in the verses, his regular voice is used.
+Morillo would take the best parts of what he was saying and created the hook.
+To reply on the repeated line, Morillo and production team member Kenny Lewis, would add the Move It!.
+The verses of the song are performed in a dancehall / soca / rags style.
+Morillo suggested Quashie to repeat and take certain parts from his lyrics and sing them repeatedly wherever he felt he wanted to do it while recording.
+Released in the fall of 1993, "I Like to Move It" was picked up by Positiva Records in the UK and started climbing on the charts in Australia, Canada, Europe, Southeast Africa and the US.
+It became the group's most commercially successful and recognizable song.